pascalvanderheiden/multi-container-wordpress-azure/README.md

 Copy the JSON Output!
 We'll be needing this information to create the service connection in Azure DevOps.

 ### Step 2: Generate your Azure DevOps Project for Continuous Integration & Deployment with the Azure DevOps Generator
-- In the devops folder of this repro the Azure DevOps template is included.
+- In the devops folder of this repo the Azure DevOps template is included.
 Download it.
 - Login with your account and open the DevOps Generator: https://azuredevopsdemogenerator.azurewebsites.net/environment/createproject
 - Choose a custom template and point to the zip-file in the devops folder.
-This repro will be imported into Azure DevOps and Pipelines are created for you.
+This repo will be imported into Azure DevOps and Pipelines are created for you.
 - The project is split-up into 2 pieces; shared resources & web app resources.
 Enabling you to extend your project with more web apps and re-using the shared resources for cost efficiency.
 - You can find the documentation on the Azure DevOps Generator here: https://vstsdemodata.visualstudio.com/AzureDevOpsDemoGenerator/_wiki/wikis/AzureDevOpsGenerator.wiki/58/Build-your-own-template